The 12 Drinks of Christmas – Tenth Drink

 This is lovely enough and a great excuse to use your Pimm’s in something besides it’s eponymous cup.
 This is not as complex or refreshing as a Pimm’s Cup, but it is really nice and easy to make as a batch to serve at holiday parties and isn’t it pretty?
 This one is also relatively low proof as well, great for parties, if you don’t want folks getting too tipsy and endangering any Salvation Army drums.

 We’ve got two more sleeps till Santa comes.
 Do whatever you need to get through to it.
 I have tried a bunch of stuff, even watched Die Hard for the first time.
 Yes, Virginia, it is a Christmas movie.
-I am felling the Christmas spirit, it is just different this year and that issuing to be fine.
+I am feeling the Christmas spirit, it is just different this year and that is going to be fine.
 I hope you have a wonderful Christmas, even in these “unprecedented times”, but if you don’t feel up to it, that is perfectly ok.
 Maybe you don’t feel that magic this year.
 Don’t sweat it.
 Don’t beat yourself up.
 Don’t be a dick about it either, just carry on.
 Wish other folks a happy season’s greeting, have a smile for those you see, help where you can, be there for friends, you know the usual.
 We all handle things in different ways, yours doesn’t have to match anyone’s expectations, even your own.
 Good old Uncle Ebenezer said, “Nephew, keep Christmas in your own way, and let me keep it in mine.”
 So, that is also an appropriate seasonal message, always.
 Stay safe, stay hydrated and stay festive, you humbugs.